 Banking service experiences

-Below is an actual letter sent to a bank by an 86-year-old woman.
+Below is a genuine letter sent to a bank by an 86-year-old woman.
 The bank manager, to his credit, thought it amusing enough publish in The Times.

 I am writing to thank you for bouncing my cheque with which I endeavoured to pay my plumber last month.